proycon/flat/docs/installation_guide.rst

 configuration.
 Note that it does not provide any authentication features so it should run somewhere where the outside world **can NOT reach** it, only FLAT needs to be able to connect to it.
-Often, FLAT and the document server run on the same host, so a localhost connection is sufficient.
+Often, FLAT and the document server run on the same host (like in our container setup), so a localhost connection is sufficient.

 The ``--git`` option enables git versioning support, allowing users to undo annotations and go back to previous revisions, it requires ``git`` to be installed on the